Maywitz/Vulcan-Grabber/README.md

 https://discord.gg/qxt6aC8U2F

 ```
-Join my discord server above for support and new projects!
-Join the discord server for premium version(undetected, grabs more)
+Join my discord server above for support and access to new projects! such as premium version(undetected, grabs more)
 AND a qr-code token logger

 Made for educational purposes only :)